 Many homeowners feel obligated to replace their foundation as opposed to repair their foundation because they don't know any better.
 Their mentality to "repair" their foundation is to remove and replace their old foundation with a brand new structure.
 However, without addressing the problem that caused the foundation issue in the first place, homeowners find themselves dealing with the same problem years later.

-Foundation Specialties, your locally owned foundation repair contractor, identifies and addresses all of your foundation and structural problems.
+Foundation Specialties LLC, your locally owned foundation repair contractor, identifies and addresses all of your foundation and structural problems.
 Our company offers services with fully warrantied solutions that will fix your problem once and for all.

 What is it?
 With the concrete underpinning approach, soil from around the foundation is excavated, larger concrete footings are poured beneath the existing footings.
 Once the concrete has cured, the soil is back-filled.